skip to Main Content

 The growth in the cost of US labor has been increasing since 2015, even after taking changes in productivity into account.
 The length of this upturn suggests increasing labor cost is not a temporary event but, at least in part, reflects longer term factors.
 The January 6, 2022 and January 11, 2023 farmdoc daily examine longer term factors, including labor force participation rates and retirement of the baby boomers.

-Lack of an upward trend in the productivity of US labor since the end of World War II suggests caution is in order when speculating that artificial intelligence will increase overall US labor productivity.
+Lack of an upward trend in the growth rate of productivity of US labor since the end of World War II suggests caution is in order when speculating that artificial intelligence will increase overall US labor productivity.
 As with other electronic and digital products and services, the need for support personal dilutes advances in labor productivity.
 Artificial intelligence is more likely to impact labor cost and productivity in some individual sectors rather than the US economy as a whole.

 Each measure of labor cost and productivity examined in this study is characterized by high variability, even on an annual basis.
 Short term changes in these widely-followed measures should be viewed with caution.
 Longer-term averages are likely to be more informative.
 Variability is high enough that it would be useful to investigate if changes can be made to the data generation process to reduce their variability